 Brianna Valois comes from the small town of Phillipston, Massachusetts in the United States, and is currently a third-year Psychology student studying abroad from Clark University.
 'Students in Leiden are more independent.'

 Andrea Evers is the new Professor of the brand-new unit of Health, Medical and Neuropsychology.
 She's getting off to a flying start in Leiden with a major European subsidy.
 Her ambition?
 'To work together with other disciplines; that way we can arrive at new insights.'

 The difference between the rational left hemisphere and the emotional right hemisphere is by no means as strict as the popular view would have us believe.
 PhD candidate Jurriaan Witteman has published a study on this topic in Cognitive, Affective and Behavioural Neuroscience.

 On Saturday 5 April 2014 you will discover Leiden University in different ways.
 At our Open Day you'll get information about the bachelor’s programme, the city and student life.

 Leiden University wants more focus on the differences between women and men in research.
 This time the goal is not more women researchers, but closer attention for the gender factor in scientific research.
 Taking sex and gender into account leads to innovation.
 To fail to do so is to risk the loss, not only of money but also of lives.
 What’s more, it is a requirement of Horizon 2020.
 Reason enough for a symposium on 28 March.

-22 November 2013 you are very welcome to our Open House Psychology!
-Do you want to know more about the International Bachelor in Psychology in Leiden.
+14 March 2014 you are very welcome to our Open House Psychology, if you want to know more about the International Bachelor in Psychology in Leiden.
 Note: the APPLICATION DEADLINE (2014-2015) at 15 February 2014.
 The Open House at 14 March is after this deadline.